Vagrant Hummingbirds in and around NYC

 Also:

 There's a significant significant central spot (you can't see it on this photo) which did not irridesce as rufous in my presence.
 The back is mainly greenish with no significant numbers of rufous feathers.
 It's clearly not an adult male.
 The lack of more extensive rufous tends to eliminate immature male.
 The central spot is less typical for immature female, but compared to the Central Park adult female there's much less dark coloration in the throat.
 This appears on balance to be an immature female, although the central spot leads some to think adult female (see this link for photos by Shane Blodgett, who leant in that direction).
-Steve Walter got a good shot of the spread tail of this bird ( see here), which shows some wear - the presence which perhaps points more toward adult female although the sheer broadness of the retrices are more immature-like.
-The broadness of the feathers indicates female, although the lack of indentation on R2 doesn't exactly prove it's Rufous over Allen's - the average width of the outermost retrices leans toward that, however.
-I'm personally not sure the tail shot is conclusive for Rufous over Allen's, at least at the level of experience we have with such birds in the north-east.
-So the ID appears to still be not entirely certain.
-I'm certainly confused about it (a shame because Rufous is not on my year list, as of writing).
+In fact this gorget spot was quite similar to the 2011 AMNH Rufous.
+Steve Walter got a good shot of the spread tail of this bird ( see here), which shows some wear - sheer broadness of the retrices are more immature-like and the shape and color of the feathers is unambiguous for first winter immature Rufous.
+The lack of indentation on R2 doesn't exactly prove it's Rufous over Allen's - but the average width of the outermost retrices leans toward Rufous, however.
+This bird was apparently present from Nov 23rd 2006 through January 6th 2007.